NCICCGPO/gdan-tmp-models/README.md

 bash RUN.sh
 ```
 Where the output predictions are saved as a tsv with non-named columns that are `[CaseLabel, Predicted, Actual]`

-# Notes

-Most models return the prediction probability for each subtype, where the overall predicted subtype is the one with the highest probability for the given sample.
-Due to the nature of the machine learning algorithm (ex.
-SVC, Passive aggressive, SGD, etc.) a few that do not return prediction probabilities will return only the overall predicted subtype.

 # Acknowledgment and Funding